Splatoon 3: Side Order: Plot

-A report from Deep Cut, the hosts of the Anarchy Splatcast, details strange phenomena occurring in Inkopolis Square, the hub world for Splatoon 2, with some inhabitants losing energy and appearing to stand around mindlessly.
-They then announce a train line opening between Splatoon 3's hub world, Splatsville, and Inkopolis Square.
-While travelling on this to Inkopolis Square, the player's main Splatoon 3 avatar falls asleep as a glitch effect takes over the screen, turning the train into an empty and bleak version of Inkopolis Square.
+A news report from Deep Cut details strange phenomena occurring in Inkopolis Square, the hub world for Splatoon 2, with some inhabitants appearing to stand mindlessly.
+They then announce a train line opening between Splatoon 3s hub world, Splatsville, and Inkopolis Square.
+While on the train, the player's Splatoon 3 avatar falls asleep as a glitch effect takes over the screen, turning the train into an empty and bleak version of Inkopolis Square.

-The game shifts control to Agent 8 (now commonly referred to Eight), the protagonist from Splatoon 2: Octo Expansion.
-They are now in a virtual world called the Memverse (a portmanteau of Memcake and Universe, Memcake being from Memory and Cake.), where they are found by Pearl, who is now a drone.
-The duo enter the Spire of Order to find Marina, who has gone missing.
-In the elevator, they find Acht, a formerly "sanitized" Octoling and an old friend of Marina, who teaches them how the Spire operates and how to ascend through each floor, all which are filled with Jelletons, x-ray fish-like enemies.
-Upon reaching floor 10, they find Marina held captive and controlled by Order, a being formed out of wishes for an orderly world by people who have interacted with the Memverse.
+The game shifts control to Agent 8.
+They awaken in a virtual world called the Memverse, where they are found by Pearl—who is now a drone—of the pop music duo Off the Hook.
+Agent 8 and Pearl enter the Spire of Order to find the latter's co-star Marina, who has vanished.
+In the elevator, they find Acht, a formerly "sanitized" Octoling and a childhood friend of Marina, who teaches them how to combat Jelletons, x-ray fish-like enemies.
+Upon reaching floor 10, they find Marina held captive and controlled by Order, an artificial intelligence formed out of wishes for an orderly world by people who have interacted with the Memverse.

-After freeing Marina, Order kicks the group out and significantly increases the height of the Spire and the difficulty of the challenges within.
-Marina explains to Eight, Pearl (who is now back to normal, and can freely change back into a drone) and Acht that Order plans to use the Memverse to create a world of "perfect order" by luring citizens within and taking away their free will via "grayscaling", which causes them to enter a mindless state in the real world.
-They come across a locker containing 12 "palettes" that the player can equip to ascend the Spire; each palette corresponds to the memories of someone from the real world (including Pearl, Marina, and Eight themselves), but each contains errors - Marina explains that reaching the top of the Spire will allow the chosen palette to be reconfigured, and completing boss fights with a new palette rewards a key, allowing Eight to unlock more palettes.
-Diary log entries from Marina reveal that during Off the Hook's world tour, she created the Memverse to help other "sanitized" Octolings regain their memories in a safe and fun way by trying to reach the top of the tower, until Order assumed control, dragging her, Pearl, and Eight inside it.
-Eight then continues to fight their way through the Spire with the help of Pearl.
+After freeing Marina, Order ejects the group and significantly increases the height of the Spire and the difficulty of its challenges.
+Pearl is reverted to her bodily form, and can now willingly switch into a drone.
+Marina explains to Agent 8, Pearl, and Acht that she originally created the Memverse to recover the memories of sanitized Octolings taken prisoner by Kamabo Corporation.
+Order then hijacked the Memverse to create a reality of "perfect order" by luring citizens within and erasing their free will via "grayscaling", which causes them to enter a mindless state in the real world.
+The group comes across a locker containing twelve Palettes that Agent 8 can equip to ascend the Spire.
+Each Palette corresponds to the memories of someone from the real world, but contain errors—Marina explains that reaching the top of the Spire will allow the chosen Palette to be reconfigured, and completing boss fights with a new Palette awards keys, allowing Agent 8 to unlock more Palettes.